inner-clarity/InnerSight/docs/en/sacerdocio_salud_mental_apropiado.md

 - Psychological trauma and its lasting effects
 - Emotional regulation needs developed as adaptive response
 - Neurological conditions like Tourette Syndrome that require specific self-regulation mechanisms
-- Healing processes that may require unconventional methods
+- Healing processes that may require unconventional methods such as the use of:
+  - Specific clothing items
+  - Medical or therapeutic devices
+  - Bandages or support products
+  - Diapers or other personal care accessories

+  Any other elements not mentioned here necessary for emotional or neurological regulation
 - Inherent neurological differences that need adaptation and understanding

 ### Savior's Precedent